simudream/selenium-referer/README.md

 * Uses the driver instance to run the tests.
 * Stops the proxy server.

+In this example, I'm using `www.facebook.com` as my "site under test".
+This is because Facebook implements the same functionality of setting a different tracking cookie value depending on referer header.
+The referer header value is being stored in a cookie called `reg_ext_ref`.

 ## Preparing the environment

 Optionally, you can create a virtual Python environment for this